karmaniverous/stan/README.md

-> **_STAN is a CLI that packages your code and its build/test outputs into an archive for use with ChatGPT (or other LLMs), and then helps apply the AI’s suggested code patches._**
+> **_STAN is a CLI that bridges your IDE with your favorite LLM and drives a rapid, powerful, low-friction, design-first iterative development process.
+Real-world AI-assisted development for professional engineers!_**

 # STAN — STAN Tames Autoregressive Nonsense